Sanctuary season 2: Awards and nominations

 Overall the second season won seven awards, all them Leo Awards, out of 17 nominations from the same ceremony.
 "Pavor Nocturnus" won three of those wins; Brenton Spencer won "Best Direction", Christina McQuarrie won "Best Costume Design", and Robin Dunne won "Best Lead Performance by a Male".
 Christopher Gauthier won "Best Guest Performance by a Male" for his role in "Hero".
 Todd Masters, Holland Miller, Harlow Macfarlane, Werner Pretorius and Yukio Okajima won "Best Make-Up" for "Fragments".
 Christopher Heyerdahl won "Best Supporting Performance by a Male" for "Haunted", and Bridget McGuire won "Best Production Design" in the season finale, "Kali Part 2".
 The season was also nominated for "Best Dramatic Series", but lost to Stargate Universe.

 The second part of "Kali" represented the series for "Best Television Series – Drama" in the 2010 Directors Guild of Canada Awards, but lost out to the comedy–drama series Being Erica.
 Elsewhere, Dunne was also nominated for "Best Male Performance in a 2009 Science Fiction Television Episode" at the 2010 Constellation Awards, but lost out to Doctor Who actor David Tennant, for his role in the episode "The Waters of Mars", by only one percent of the votes.

 Home video releases

 A DVD box set of the second season, published by E1 Entertainment, was first released in Region 1 on June 15, 2010, in Region October 2 4, 2010, and in Region 4 on June 9, 2010 It was also released on Blu-ray Disc in the United States and Australia on the same days the DVD counterpart was released.
 The four-disc set consists of all 13 episodes, each with audio commentaries from cast and crew.
-The set also includes numerous special featurettes: Amanda Tapping Directs "Veritas", "Next Tuesday" – Anatomy of an Episode, Sanctuary Visual Effects, Sanctuary for Kids, Behind the Scenes and On the Set, Sanctuary Goes to Japan and Dancing in Mumbai, as well as a presentation from the San Diego Comic-Con International, a blooper reel and photo gallery.
+The set also includes numerous special featurettes: Amanda Tapping Directs "Veritas", "Next Tuesday" – Anatomy of an Episode, Sanctuary Visual Effects, Sanctuary for Kids, Behind the Scenes and On the Set, Sanctuary Goes to Japan and Dancing in Mumbai, as well as a presentation from San Diego Comic-Con, a blooper reel and photo gallery.